About Me

 My Mom's Encouragement

-I give much credit to my mom for my development.
+I give much credit to my mom for my progress towards becoming mature.
 She was my encourager.
 Mom taught me to “think something nice about Mary Louise.”
 Mom would talk about having “quiet confidence,” helping me to remember that God’s grace is at work, bringing about my desires in better ways than I could imagine.
 When I was a young girl, she put me into dance class, so I would strengthen my legs.
-However, I was the clumsiest kid in the class.
+However, I was the most uncoordinated kid in the class.
 Other girls did not want to partner with me because they couldn’t count on me to remember the steps and perform them well.
 The more I tried to reduce my anxiety and to control myself and the situation I was in, the clumsier I got.
 Mom suggested that I should not try so hard.
 She said the other girls would like me better if I was friendly and liked myself.
 That lesson became useful later in my life as new doors opened and I was exposed to new and different people.
 My struggles to accept myself helped me realize how other people felt when they were unsure of themselves.
 In a very immature way, I was learning that if I was feeling tension from trying too hard, I was not being true to myself.
-The key was to relax and play to be my authentic, true self.
+The key was to relax and play and be my authentic, true self.

 Mom would often say, “Pretty is as pretty does.”
 The character qualities she emphasized as “pretty” were gratitude and grace.
 In addition, Mom explained that resentment would grow if I didn’t look for what is good in every situation.
-She told me God had designed a big plan for me and my life.
+She reminded me that God had designed a big plan for me and my life.
 She would say, “Let’s try to find something to be thankful for.”
 Mom taught me to accept life events, so that my life would blossom and not become a stinky mess.
 She promised me that, if I could forgive, resentment would be rooted out and replaced by peace and joy.
 I learned a healthy way of thinking – “Bloom where I am planted.”
 When I was under her care, all of life seemed like a gift, no matter how difficult it was.
-The seeds of how to live heroically by simply being me were planted in my soul.
+The seeds of how to live a brave and courageous life by simply being me were planted in my soul.

 In essence, Mom gave me a vision that my difficulties would give birth to my greatest gifts if I let go of attitudes that were unhealthy for my growth.
 The gift I received somewhat later in my life was JOY.
 In return, it has been the greatest gift I've given to others.

-Mom taught me that beauty comes from inside me and is reflected outward.
-I believed her and accepted this graceful truth into my heart.
-As I expressed the Grace of God, which I believed I had living in me outwards to others, grace outshined my silver tooth!
+Mom continually reminded me that beauty comes from inside me and is reflected outward.
+I kept growing in this area of my life, accepting this graceful truth into my heart.
+As I learned how to open my heart by trusting God to help me, grace outshined my silver tooth!
 I noticed that people saw the silver tooth first, but soon they could look past it to the true person who lived inside of me.
 Accepting my embarrassing moments gracefully helped me to know how to help someone else who was experiencing similar moments.
-I developed a caring nature because of letting go of the belief that I didn’t have to be perfect to be a loving and kind person.
-It was such a relief to know that I didn’t have to figure out ways to impress others to gain their admiration.
-My purpose was to learn to love people as I loved myself.
+I developed a caring nature.

-I learned not to be so afraid of what people said - or the songs they sang about me.
+I also learned not to be so afraid of what people said - or the songs they sang about me.
 I got through humiliation by laughing at myself and by laughing with the people laughing at me.
 Inward grace taught me to love myself "just as I am," and eventually inner JOY sprung forth and blossomed in my life from rightly responding to these experiences.
 The Grace of God has much to do with being grateful and seeing the lovely parts of life.

 High School Years

 Eventually, my body caught up with these inner transformations.
 Thankfully, my legs grew stronger, and I became more athletic.
-In tenth grade, I became a gymnast, a diver on the swimming team, and a girls’ basketball player.
+In tenth grade, I became a gymnast, a diver on the swim team, and a girls’ basketball player.
 During a basketball game, a girl charged into me and knocked out the front tooth that we had preserved all those years with the silver crown.
 Perhaps whatever I was supposed to learn about being different by having a silver cap on my tooth was accomplished.
 My mom saved her money and paid for me to get a permanent bridge in my mouth.
 It reminded me to smile and to remember God has a plan to use difficulties to create beauty when I respond with grace.

 Feeling pretty, I developed more poise.
 I became a cheerleader during my junior and senior years of high school.
 I also was involved in many other activities, including choir.
 I was one of the dancers who performed in front of the choir.
 I wore many costumes and enjoyed being on stage.